Nungari-Miriam/Nungari-Miriam/README.md

 - Growing my expertise in Data Engineering and expanding knowledge in advanced data processing solutions.

 💡 **What I Love Doing**
+- Building interactive dashboards that transform complex datasets into clear insights
 - Developing data pipelines and automating workflows for analytics and reporting
-- Building interactive dashboards that transform complex datasets into clear insights
-- Exploring AI and large language models to enhance decision-making and reporting efficiency
 - Learning and experimenting with scalable, real-world data architectures

 🌐 **Let’s Connect**
-I’m open to collaborations, data roles and volunteering projects that push the boundaries of data and AI.
+I’m open to collaborations, data roles and volunteering projects that push the boundaries of data.

 📫 [Email Me](mailto:nungarimiriam@gmail.com) | 💼 [LinkedIn](https://linkedin.com/in/miriam-nungari-nganga)